-Within www.ro-ua.net site developed under 2014-2020 period, linked to mfe.gov.ro, a new section was created for 2021-2027, and all programming documents were published herein.
+Within www.ro-ua.net website developed under 2014-2020 period, a new section was created for 2021-2027, and all programming documents were published under this section.
 So as to capitalise on the acquired awareness on the website, and to keep users on the already familiar page, the sections dedicated to Interreg NEXT Programme will be further developed, optimised and redesigned in a user-friendly approach and information regarding the launching of calls for proposals, list of operations and any other useful information will be published.